truenas/documentation/content/SCALE/SCALETutorials/Reporting/ConfigReportsScale.md

 ![ReportsConfigurationSCALE](/images/SCALE/22.02/ReportsConfigurationSCALE.png "Reports Configuration")

-Select the general options you want to used in your TrueNAS.
+Select the general options you want to use in your TrueNAS.

 Specify either the host name or IP address of the [Graphite](https://graphiteapp.org/) server you want to use.